Cozy Peach Kitchen

 • Spoon and level flour: This is my number one baking tip.
 Use a spoon to scoop flour into the measuring cup until it is overflowing.
 Scrape excess flour off the top of the measuring cup using the back of a knife.
 Do not shake or press the flour down into the cup.

-• Baking time: The zucchini bread is ready when a toothpick inserted in the center comes out clean.
+• Baking time: The bread is ready when a toothpick inserted in the center comes out clean.
 The top of the loaf will appear golden and should crack in the center, indicating that the loaf is ready.

 • Batter consistency: This is a relatively thick batter.
 It may seem too thick when folding in the zucchini, but trust the process.
 The zucchini releases a lot of moisture that loosens up the batter.